danielvdbarbosa/data_analytics_IMDB/README.md

-# data_analytics_IMDB
+# data-analysis-imdb-learning
-learning and practicing data science procedures using IMDB dataset
+Repository to learning about data analysis  from IMDB dataset